ZuTa/keeper/README.md

 keeper
 ======
-Keeper helps you to keep things that you'd like to go through later
+Keeper helps you keep things that you'd like to go through later